 However, Denmark still handles foreign policy, defense, and overall international representation.
 In simple terms, Greenland runs its day-to-day matters, but Denmark steps in for big-picture issues, especially anything involving other countries.

-So, when people ask, “is Greenland a country?”
+So, when people ask, “Is Greenland a country?”
 The answer is a bit nuanced.
-It functions like a country in many ways, but it remains under Denmark’s sovereignty, which explains why some also wonder, “does Denmark control Greenland?”
+It functions like a country in many ways, but it remains under Denmark’s sovereignty, which explains why some also wonder, “Does Denmark control Greenland?”
 The truth is that Denmark controls certain key areas, while Greenland governs itself in most daily matters.

 Historical and Political Connection